trurl-master/accessibility-testing-toolkit/README.md

 ## Installation

-You can install `accessibility-testing-toolkit` as a development dependency in your project using either `npm` or `Yarn`.
-This will add the toolkit to the `devDependencies` in your `package.json` file.
+You can install `accessibility-testing-toolkit` as a development dependency in your project using your preferred package manager:

 With `npm`: